openstack-archive/nova-powervm/README.rst

 See the configuration options section of the dev-ref for more information.

-It is recommended that operators also make use of the networking-powervm proect.
+It is recommended that operators also make use of the networking-powervm project.
 The project ensures that the network bridge supports the VLAN-based networks required for the workloads.

 There is also a ceilometer-powervm project that can be included.